Masters by Research in Built Environment - MRes *

 Overview

-The MRes Built Environment is a flexible, research-intensive postgraduate course designed to equip graduates with the skills needed for careers in research, academia, or industry.
-It offers in-depth training in research methods alongside transferable skills in areas such as sustainability, urban design, project management, and technology.
+The Master of Research (MRes) in Built Environment is a flexible and comprehensive research training course designed to provide graduates with the skills and expertise necessary for a career in research, academia, or industry within the built environment sector.
+This course offers high-quality postgraduate training in research methods and practice, along with the development of transferable skills that will advance your knowledge in areas such as urban design, project management, sustainability, technology, and interdisciplinary collaboration.

 What's covered in this course?